SumedhaRai/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-### run_analysis.R It downloads the dataset, unzips it to a folder does the following steps:
+### The script run_analysis.R It downloads the dataset, unzips it to a folder does the following steps:

 * Combines all of train and test datasets,
 * Assigns the variable names/column names to the above dataset from features text file